Look at the News and Events page for information about the Toddle Waddle!

 Friday 21st April

 On Thursday morning the children embarked on their first session at forest schools.
-When the children arrived at forest schools, Shaheen and Kate, the forest schools leaders, spoke to them around the fire pit about how to stay safe whilst there.
+When the children arrived at forest schools, Nicola and Dion, the forest schools leaders, spoke to them around the fire pit about how to stay safe whilst there.
+Nicola challenged the children to build a den for some of the animals from the Percy story, they were very imaginative in how they did this!
 The children then spent the morning exploring the forest and getting used to their surroundings.
-They searched for interesting items and found lots of things!
-They collected some to bring back to school including acorn shells, pine cones, empty snail shells, empty bird shells and flowers.
-The children also enjoyed climbing trees and jumping in muddy puddles!
-Finally the children got the chance to make pictures by putting leaves and flowers between 2 pieces of white fabric and hitting it with a stone which left a lovely imprint of colour.

 The staff and children are very much looking forward to their visit next week.